Close

 • Obtain certified translations for non-Hebrew/English documents

-Collect your passport and visa decision in person or through authorized representatives.
+For traditional visas, collect your passport and visa decision in person or through authorized representatives.
 If rejected, review the reasons provided and consider whether you can address deficiencies for a future application.
-Appeal options are limited, so ensure initial applications are complete and accurate.